NY to NJ Moving Specialists

 ComparisonNew YorkNew Jersey

-Where most Seniors go to college (top 3)New York University
+Where most Seniors go to college (top 3)New York University (NYC)

-Columbia University
+Columbia University (NYC)

-Princeton University
+Princeton University (Princeton)

-Littlebrook Elementary School (Princeton)
+Littlebrook School (Princeton)

-Top 3 Middle SchoolsBaccalaureate School for Global Education (Queens)
+Top 3 Middle SchoolsColumbia Secondary School (NYC)

 Princeton Charter School (Princeton)

-Top 3 High SchoolsStuyvesant High School (New York)
+Top 3 High SchoolsStuyvesant High School (NYC)

-Bronx High School of Science (Bronx)
+The Bronx High School of Science (NYC)

 High Technology High School (Lincroft)

-Top 3 private high schoolsHorace Mann School (Bronx)
+Top 3 private high schoolsHorace Mann School (The Bronx)

-Trinity School (New York)
+Trinity School (NYC)

 The Lawrenceville School (Lawrenceville)